alexzeecomedy/alexzeecomedy.github.io/README.md

 # alexzeecomedy.com

-This is the Github repository for the online landing page for me, stand-up comedian, Alex Zee.
+This is the Github repository for the online landing page of me, stand-up comedian, Alex Zee.
 It's built with HTML.

 <img src="https://img.shields.io/liberapay/receives/alexzeecomedy.svg?logo=liberapay">